Cosmic structure from the path integral of classical mechanics and its comparison to standard perturbation theory: Introduction

 In recent years, a new formalism has been developed, which is in spirit much closer to $N$-body simulations: Based on the path-integral formulation of classical Hamiltonian mechanics developed in~\cite{Gozzi1988,Gozzi1989,Das2012,Das2015}, the dark matter distribution is modeled as an $N$-particle ensemble in phase space~\cite{Fabis2015,Bartelmann2016,Fabis2018,Bartelmann2019}.
-This approach has been dubbed Kinetic Field Theory (KFT).
-In~\cite{Lilow2018,Lilow2019}, an exact reformulation of the theory in terms of the associated phase-space density instead of individual particle trajectories was developed, Resummed KFT (RKFT).
+This approach has been dubbed kinetic field theory (KFT).
+In~\cite{Lilow2018,Lilow2019}, an exact reformulation of the theory in terms of the associated phase-space density instead of individual particle trajectories was developed, resummed KFT (RKFT).
 The resulting density power spectra up to one-loop perturbative order differ from those of SPT by a small-scale damping~\cite{Lilow2018,Lilow2019,Daus2025}.
+Since perfectly cold initial conditions were assumed, this is somewhat surprising.
+In the large-$N$ limit, the underlying dynamics should be equivalent to the Vlasov equation~\cite{Chavanis2008}.
+As the single-stream approximation poses a ``fixed point'' of the momentum-cumulant hierarchy of the Vlasov equation, perturbative solutions with perfectly cold initial conditions should recover SPT~\cite{Pueblas2009}.

 In this work, we show that these differences can be fully traced back to how the initial conditions of the particle ensemble were sampled.
-The paper is structured as follows: In Section~\ref{sec:theory}, we recapitulate the formalism of (R)KFT, and review the original derivation of the KFT initial conditions in Section~\ref{sec:old_ICs}, pointing out an inconsistent approximation in the procedure of choosing initial momenta.
-Thereafter, we introduce a different sampling method, with a Gaussian initial phase-space density, in Section~\ref{sec:new_ICs}.
-We compare tree-level density and momentum spectra for both sets of initial conditions in Section~\ref{sec:tree_level}, where we show that they differ by the aforementioned small-scale damping.
-In fact, for the new initial conditions, the results agree exactly with linear SPT.
-In Section~\ref{sec:one_loop}, we show that this equivalence holds even at one-loop order and also for arbitrary one-loop $n$-point cumulants of the stress tensor.
-Finally, we discuss the implications of this work and give an outlook to future studies in Section~\ref{sec:conclusion}.
+The paper is structured as follows: In Sec.~\ref{sec:theory}, we recapitulate the formalism of (R)KFT, and review the original derivation of the KFT initial conditions in Sec.~\ref{sec:old_ICs}, pointing out an inconsistent approximation in the procedure of choosing initial momenta.
+Thereafter, we introduce a different sampling method, with a Gaussian initial phase-space density, in Sec.~\ref{sec:new_ICs}.
+We compare tree-level density and momentum spectra for both sets of initial conditions in Sec.~\ref{sec:tree_level}, where we show that they differ by the aforementioned small-scale damping.
+In fact, for the new initial conditions, the results agree exactly with linear SPT, as expected.
+In Sec.~\ref{sec:one_loop}, we show that this equivalence extends to one-loop order and also to arbitrary one-loop $n$-point cumulants of the stress tensor.
+Finally, we discuss the implications of this work and give an outlook to future studies in Sec.~\ref{sec:conclusion}.